What is the minimum and maximum group size on the expedition?

 If I am unable to complete trek & climb, is there certain refund from cost?

-- This will be as per booking terms & condition but normally NO refund.
+- This will be as per booking terms & conditions but normally NO refund.

 Is any climbing gear available on hire?